Dabur0/Dabur0/README.md

 - I’m interested basic millennial/ zoomer stuff with the exception of social media.
 - I’m currently learning CS at UIC.
 - I’m looking to collaborate on nothing right now.
+- Would not mind commenting on simple syntax errors and stuff like that.
 - How to reach me ookund2@uic.edu

 <!---